 The Indian Hotels Company Limited (IHCL) and its subsidiaries are collectively known as Taj Hotels Resorts and Palaces and is recognised as one of Asia's largest and finest hotel company.
 Incorporated by the founder of the Tata Group, Mr. Jamsetji N. Tata, the company opened its first property, The Taj Mahal Palace Hotel, Bombay in 1903.
 The Taj, a symbol of Indian hospitality, completed its centenary year in 2003.
 Taj Hotels Resorts and Palaces comprises 93 hotels in 55 locations across India with an additional 16 international hotels in the Maldives, Malaysia, Australia, UK, USA, Bhutan, Sri Lanka, Africa and the Middle East.

-Yash Ved of IIFL gives you highlights from a media interaction where Raymond Bickson says “We are planning 16 new hotels and 2000 rooms for FY13.”
+Yash Ved of IIFL gives you highlights from a media interaction where Raymond Bickson says “We are planning 13 new hotels and 1521 rooms in 2013-14.”

 What is your outlook on the hotel sector?

-The sector continues to face pressure on demand due to the current economic environment, which in turn had kept the room rates subdued below desired levels in what is essentially an offseason period.
+The sector continues to face pressure on demand due to the current economic environment, which in turn had kept the room rates subdued below desired levels which is essentially an offseason period.

-The company is set to open Vivanta by Taj hotels at Gurgaon and Coorg in the near future as also its first prototype Gateway Hotel at Kolkata later in this year.
+The company expects to open Vivanta by Taj Gurgoan as also its first prototype the Gateway Hotel at Kolkata later in the year.